s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 ## JSON, XML, and Binary Variants
 They are widely known, widely supported, and almost as widely disliked.
 JSON, XML, and CSV are textual formats, and thus somewhat human-readable. they also have some subtle problems:
+- In XML and CSV, you cannot distinguish between a number and a string and JSON doesn’t distinguish integers and floating-point numbers.
+-